Mário de Alencar

 Mário Cochrane de Alencar (30 January 1872 – 8 December 1925) was a Brazilian poet, short story writer, journalist, lawyer and novelist.
 He was one of the children of famous novelist José de Alencar.

 He occupied the 21st chair of the Brazilian Academy of Letters from 1905 until his death in 1925.

 Biography

 Born in Rio de Janeiro, to famous novelist José de Alencar and Georgina Augusta Cochrane, daughter of a British aristocrat.
 He was the grandson of politician José Martiniano Pereira de Alencar, nephew of diplomat Leonel Martiniano de Alencar, the Baron of Alencar, and brother of politician and diplomat Augusto de Alencar.
-He made his primary studies in the Colégio Pedro II and graduated in law at the Faculdade de Direito da Universidade de São Paulo.
+He made his primary studies in the Colégio Pedro II and graduated in law at the Faculty of Law of São Paulo.

 He collaborated for newspapers such as Brasilea (1917), Correio do Povo (1880), Gazeta de Notícias (1894), O Imparcial and A Imprensa (1900), Jornal do Commercio, O Mundo Literário, Renascença, Revista Brasileira (1895–1899) and the Official Magazine of the Brazilian Academy of Letters.
 He wrote under the pen names Deina and John Alone in some of those.